inv-ramees/testReadme/README.md

 Build automation tool used is Gradle.

-Run the commands in which gradle file is located
+Run the commands at gradle file

 For adding permission